This topic describes how to develop an SQL job in fully managed Flink and also describes the limits on the job development.

 To help you write and manage Flink SQL jobs and make job development more efficient, fully managed Flink offers you a set of Flink SQL features.
 You can use these features to manage metadata, register user-defined functions (UDFs), and use the SQL editor.

-- Log on to the console of fully managed Flink to create a job.
+- Log on to the console of fully managed Flink and create a job.

 - Log on to the Realtime Compute for Apache Flink console.